polymerdevs/testnet-challenge-3-template/README.md

 ## 🏃🏽🏃🏻‍♀️ Instructions

-The project comes with an almost complete contract `QueryUC.sol` in the contracts directory.
+The project comes with an almost complete contract `CCQueryUC.sol` in the contracts directory.
 Your task is to implement two functions:

 1. `sendUniversalPacket` - You will need to configure the payload to correctly be decoded and pass conditional logic of the base contract you are sending the packet to.
 2. `onUniversalAcknowledgement` - You will need to emit the event `LogAcknowledgment` in order to provide evidence to complete this challenge.